1. Tower of London

 - an Ancestral figure from Easter Island, and

-- the Mausoleum of Halikarnassos (one of the museum’s two wonders of the ancient world).
+- the Mausoleum of Halikarnassos, one of the seven wonders of the ancient world.

 The new glass covered courtyard (pictured) and circular library alone make a visit worthwhile.

 Where?
 British Museum, Great Russell Street, Central London, WC1B 3DG.
 Tubes: Holborn, Tottenham Court Road and Russell Square.

 When?
 10 am to 5.00 pm, seven days a week (not 24-26 Dec); late openings on Fri (till 8.30 pm)